Fix: High CPU or Disk Usage by Ntoskrnl.exe on Windows 10

 That is why Ntoskrnl.exe is such a protected system file.
 The system protection means it will not easily get deleted or corrupted.

 This is how memory management operates.
-A task, alongside the program set to execute it, is loaded into the memory, or RAM.
+A task, alongside the program set to execute it, is loaded into memory, or RAM.
 This constitutes the fetch part.
 The CPU decodes the task, executes it, and records the results back to the memory.
 This data may later be recorded to the disk by the executing program.
-During execution, the task may access various devices including the GPU, CPU, Disk Space (ROM or HDD, SSD etc.), Network Devices, and many others depending on the specific needs of the task.
+During execution, the task may access various devices such as the GPU, CPU, Disk Space (ROM or HDD, SSD, etc.), Network Devices, and many others depending on the specific needs of the task.
 When the program is ultimately closed, it is unloaded from the memory along with any data it was processing.
 This frees up space for other tasks to utilize.

-Reasons why Ntoskrnl.exe consumes a lot of Disk Space, Memory and CPU
+Reasons why Ntoskrnl.exe consumes a lot of Disk Space, Memory, and CPU

 If ntoskrnl.exe manages memory, then why does it consume all the memory and a significant amount of CPU?
 Here are the known reasons why this occurs.
 Severe cases are usually caused by memory leaks, which are due to hardware and malware.